liawtp7831/Genetic-Algo-Assignment/README.md

-# Genetic-Algo-Assignment
-Solves the Traveling Salesman Problem (TSP) using a Genetic Algorithm with support for elite selection, mutation tuning, and population size variation.
-Includes performance benchmarking and visual analysis for 400+ cities.

-🧬 Genetic Algorithm for Solving the Traveling Salesman Problem (TSP)
+#🧬 Genetic Algorithm for Solving the Traveling Salesman Problem (TSP)

 This project implements a **Genetic Algorithm (GA)** to solve the **Traveling Salesman Problem (TSP)** for a large number of cities (e.g., 400).
 It includes parameter optimization and performance benchmarking to find the best route with the shortest possible distance.